 Teeth grinding can affect both children and adults, and occurs during either the day or evening.
 In some cases it affects people all day and night.
 A variety of treatments exist to help control this condition, from natural remedies, to devices or medication.
 Read on about teeth grinding treatment options.

 A teeth night guard can be used to prevent damage and injury to the teeth and other areas during nighttime teeth grinding.
 Here's an article that helps you understand the different types of night guards and the best night guard for teeth grinding.
 See also this article on choosing the right night guard for you.

-An occlusal guard (also known as a bite guard or a night mouth guard) is worn by people who suffer from teeth grinding.
+An occlusal guard (also known as a bite guard or a sleep mouth guard) is worn by people who suffer from teeth grinding.
 Occlusal guards do not exactly cure night grinding, but they do cushion and protect the teeth.
 Read on and find out: are occlusal guards effective?

 Many people who suffer from teeth grinding are put off by the high cost of a night guard quoted at the dentist.
 They may naturally wonder if it's possible to use a cheaper substitute, a sport mouth guard, as a solution to their teeth grinding.
 Is that a good idea?
 This article compares the differences between a sport mouth guard vs. a dental night guard and answers the question.